gnolizuh/BLSS-Cluster/README.md

 # BLSS-Cluster
-A tiny project that can help you to make a live streaming server cluster very easy
+A project makes one or more BLSS modules be come to a dynamically expanding cluster.